flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 - https://coston-explorer.flare.network/address/0x947c76694491d3fD67a73688003c4d36C8780A97/transactions

 Both contracts have as the start timestamp set the unix epoch `BUFFER_TIMESTAMP_OFFSET = 1636070400` (November 5th, 2021) and `BUFFER_WINDOW = 90`.

+Note, these are older contracts with less secure (non-copy-proof) commit reveal scheme, that are subject to change soon.
+The official version of the new copy-proof `StateConnector` contract is expected to be deployed soon and will reside on the address `0x1000000000000000000000000000000000000001`

 Next: [Merkle tree and Merkle proof](./merkle-tree.md)